writetome51/open-array/README.md

 These last 2 methods both return an array of IValueIndexPairs.
 A IValueIndexPair looks like this:
 {value: any,  index: number}

-Each one represents a removed array item.
+Each one represents an item removed from this.data .
 ************/

 getAndRemove.byTest(
     testFunction: (currentValue, currentIndex?, array?) => boolean ): IValueIndexPair[]
-    // removes and returns any value that passes test.
+    // removes and returns any item that passes testFunction.

 getAndRemove.byType(
     type: 'object' | 'array' | 'number' | 'string' | 'boolean' | 'function' | 'undefined'
 ): IValueIndexPair[]
+    // removes and returns any item that is passed type.
 ```
 </details>

 #### insert: PublicArrayInserter (read-only)
-######  Has methods that increase the length of the array and return the PublicArrayInserter instance:
+######  Has methods that increase the length of this.data and return the PublicArrayInserter instance:
 <details>
 <summary>view methods</summary>